shredthaGNAR/list-of-my-starred-repos/README.md

 * [MrOtherGuy/bookmark-batch-updater](https://github.com/MrOtherGuy/bookmark-batch-updater): A webextension tool to update multiple bookmarks at once
 * [Rob--W/bookmark-container-tab](https://github.com/Rob--W/bookmark-container-tab): Firefox add-on to add "Open in Container Tab" menu item to bookmark menus
 * [aaFn/Bookmark-search-plus-2](https://github.com/aaFn/Bookmark-search-plus-2): Displays and filters bookmarks on search string, show parent folders.
 This is a Web Extension add-on version of the old "Bookmark search plus" XUL extension published by Alice0775, not working anymore in latest Firefox, and which was very useful.
+* [vaeth/bookmarkdupes](https://github.com/vaeth/bookmarkdupes): A WebExtension which can display/remove duplicate bookmarks or empty folders
 * [brian-girko/bookmarks-commander](https://github.com/brian-girko/bookmarks-commander): A two-panel bookmarks manager which is similar to the well-known Total Commander.
 * [cadeyrn/bookmarks-organizer](https://github.com/cadeyrn/bookmarks-organizer): With the Bookmarks Organizer it's easy to put order in your bookmarks.
 The Bookmarks Organizer finds no longer working bookmarks, redirects, duplicates and more!
 * [Maxvien/bootstrap-shopify-theme](https://github.com/Maxvien/bootstrap-shopify-theme): 🛍 A free Shopify Theme built with Bootstrap, BEM, Liquid, Sass, ESNext, Theme Tools, ... and Webpack.